I’m a vegetarian and a new mama. Here’s why I take hydrolyzed Collagen.

 On a personal level, I view adding in hydrolyzed Collagen Protein in my diet as a needed addition to my vegetarian diet.
 Just like any other supplement that I take, I want to make sure the sourcing is ethical, sustainable for the environment, and that the ingredients are all third-party tested for safety and purity during pregnancy and while breastfeeding.
 Our Collagen Protein meets all of my standards.

-Here's how I as a new mama have incorporated hydrolyzed Collagen into my pregnancy and fourth trimester routine:
+Here's how I as a new mama have incorporated hydrolyzed Collagen into my pregnancy routine and how I took Collagen postpartum:

 - I wish I had used Collagen in my first trimester.
 Although I didn’t really experience morning sickness, I did have strong food aversions.
 I couldn’t stomach much protein at all for a few weeks.
 Protein is shown to help curb morning sickness, but it’s a chicken and the egg problem as many mamas really struggle to eat animal proteins early in pregnancy